 2.1.2.1.7 - Offers Pending for Acceptance

 This should be another list where we have all the pending offers with the option to accept any offer and kick off the contract work flow.
 If the offer is declined, the Agent will choose any of the decline reasons and the Merchant will be marked as declined, with the possibility of reactivation within a 60 day window.
 If the contract has not been reactivated after 60 days, then the Merchant must be recreated in the usual way.
+Depending on the decline reason the system should constantly and automatically revaluate merchants, it should put the merchant on the initial precualification task.
+Bellow is the amount of time after decline that it should be put in the prequalification list:

+Declined By Avanzame:

+Unacceptable Credit Score – 90 days

+Merchant doesn’t fulfill Gross Yearly Sales requirement –90 days

+Merchant doesn’t have authorized Credit Card Processor – 120 days

+Merchant doesn’t fulfill minimum CC transactions requirement -

+CC sales have gone down – 90 days

+Less than 5 months accepting CC payments – 150 days

+CC volumes don’t fulfill requirements–120 days

+The person who signed the form is not an authorized person – 120 days

+The Merchant has already been created by another Rep

+Merchant stopped processing.

+Declined By the Client:

+The client doesn’t want a loan at this time – 90 days

+The client declines because of the Administrative Expenses – 90 days

+The client declines because of the price – 90 days

+The client declines because of the Retention Percentage – 60 days

+The client wants a bigger loan – 120 days

+The client wants a higher repayment time – 90 days

+The client is unreachable / refuses to return calls – 90 days

+The client refuses to present required documents – 120 days

+Merchant has different financing option – 150 days

+There should be a way when we decline that we tell the system to never revaluate a specific merchant.

 Every pending offer has an expiration time of 30 days.
 If after the 30 days have passed, the offer has not been neither declined nor accepted, it will be marked as expired and no longer valid.